Seva. Sangha. Sadhana.

 - Daily Kripalu Yoga and noon dance classes

-- R&R retreat workshops
+- R&R Retreat workshops

 - Evening events and programs

-- Volunteer- and intern- led activities and events.
+- Intern-led activities and events.

 - To integrate yoga into their work and personal relationships

-- To deepen their practice
+- To develop and deepen a disciplined practice

 - To support Kripalu’s mission and vision.